-In the fiscal year that ended in June, 52,193 undocumented minors were caught crossing the United States’s Southern border.
+In the fiscal year that ended in June, 52,193 undocumented minors were caught crossing the United States’s southern border.
 That is twice as many as the previous year.
 Many of these children were unaccompanied.
 The vast majority are from Honduras, Guatemala and El Salvador, into which drug gangs and violence have spread from Mexico.
-There are persistent rumors in these countries that children who cross the US border wil be allowed to stay.
+There are persistent rumours in these countries that children who cross the US border will be allowed to stay.
 An industry has arisen of “coyotes” who collect large fees for a promise to get people across the border.
 Their services are, of course, unregulated, and many children have reportedly been subject to abuse, and rape, along the way.

 Undocumented minors coming into the US from Canada or Mexico are routinely sent back home.
 However, because of a 2008 law (proudly signed by George W. Bush) designed to protect undocumented children from various forms of abuse, minors from non-contiguous countries must undergo a more detailed fact-finding process — and they must be housed during their stay in the “least restrictive setting” available.

 Quite a few Americans have reacted shamefully to this.
 However one feels about immigration policy, it’s ugly to scream and curse at a busload of scared, hungry children.
 It is also unproductive, to say the least, to call these people “invaders,” and to rail at the president for “failing to do his job” of Securing Our Borders.
 (It’s also worth mentioning that the 52,193 minors were only about a quarter of the total number of “illegal” aliens apprehended by the Border Patrol.)
-US Customs and Border Protection estimates a cost of $22.4 billion to erect a fence across all 1,969 miles of our sudden border, and cautions that fences can be breached, climbed or tunneled under.
+US Customs and Border Protection estimates a cost of $22.4 billion to erect a fence across all 1,969 miles of our sudden border and cautions that fences can be breached, climbed or tunnelled under.
 There is an Invisible Hand helping undocumented immigrants cross the border; it’s called economic opportunity.
 Anyone who has eaten in a restaurant or stayed in a hotel recently has benefited from the industrious work of “illegal” immigrants.

 President Obama has asked Congress for $3.7 billion to deal with the current crisis.
 It seems likely that a good portion of that allocation would be spent on beefed-up border security.
 Nevertheless, Speaker Boehner (am I the only one who is unable not to mispronounce that name?) has angrily stated that this crisis is Obama’s fault (presumably because the administration is abiding by the 2008 law).
 The House of Representatives, Boehner says, isn’t about to give Obama a “blank check.”
 That got me thinking (considering what we taxpayers spend on, say, the F-35 Joint Strike Fighter and other fabulously expensive weapons) about what $3.7 billion could buy.